Strategies to Mitigate Cyber Security Incidents – Mitigation Details

 Scammers steal photographs of real people to create realistic profiles.
 Reverse image searches of profile pictures can help you spot the difference between a genuine and a fake profile – it can also confirm if the image has been used before in a scam.

-Tips to stay safe online at tax time
+Tips to stay secure online at tax time

 Tax time is a prime time for cybercriminals trying to get their hands on your money and personal details!
 Whether you’re a business owner, tax professional or individual, there are some simple things you can do to apply good cyber security practices and avoid tax time scams.